Professional Business Plan Specialists

 Business Funders in South Africa #D ― Crowdfunding

-South Africans have access to websites offering to crowdfund, from BackaBuddy to Thunda Fund, JumpStarter and Uprise.
+South Africans can access crowdfunding websites, from BackaBuddy to Thunda Fund, JumpStarter and Uprise.
 When registering or accepting offers, always find out if there are any additional costs you need to pay to access platforms, the exact terms and conditions of the finance and support offered, and any fee or commission payable to the platform.

 Business Funders in South Africa #E ― Bank Funding for Startup Business

 If you are starting a small business, you can approach your bank for a business loan.
-South Africa’s large banks have small business departments with specialist small business consultants to offer advice and review funding applications.
+South Africa’s large banks have small business departments with specialist consultants who offer advice and review funding applications.

 Business Funders in South Africa #F ― Government Funding Agencies